 Job Outlook and Salary Information

 The U.S. Bureau of Labor Statistics (BLS) categorized business consultants as one type of management analyst.
-The BLS expected the employment of management analysts to increase by about 19% between 2012 and 2022.
-The BLS also reported the median annual salary among such analysts as $79,870 in May 2013.
+The BLS expects the employment of management analysts to increase much faster than average, by about 14%, between 2018 and 2028.
+The BLS also reported that the median annual salary among such analysts was $83,610 in May 2018.